 The former foreign secretary grew angry when he was again asked if Churchill would have avoided a controversial commons vote – as he had done over Heathrow expansion – because to have kept his word would have achieved ‘absolutely nothing’.

-He angrily claimed his words had been ‘distorted by the media’ because they had secretly recorded them and then played them back to him.
+He claimed his words had been “distorted by the media” because they had secretly recorded them and then played them back to him.

-When it was pointed out that he had made his remarks over a public address system, he claimed that wasn’t the point and urged everyone to look at “the bigger picture?”
+When it was pointed out that he had made his remarks at a public meeting, he changed the subject and urged everyone to look at “the bigger picture?”

 Before finishing, Johnson said he wanted to promise the people of Great Britain one simple thing.